AnneBerberBakermans/Data-science-portfolio/portfolio.md

 I made sure to keep the visuals simple and focused, ensuring that the analysis could be easily followed.
 By focusing on key trends, like growth in specific revenue segments, I highlighted insights that were critical for understanding the company’s financial health and how different business areas contributed to overall performance.
 This allowed for a focused, data-driven discussion on how revenue diversification impacts the company’s stability and future growth.

 This is important because looking at how Vail Resorts makes money from different areas helps us understand how stable the company is and how it can grow.
 By seeing which parts of the business, like lift tickets, lodging, retail, and dining, are making the most money, we can figure out where the company is doing well and where it might be struggling.
 This kind of analysis helps show if the company relies too much on one area and if that could cause problems in the future.
 For those making decisions at the company, this information is helpful for planning, making smart investments, and making sure the business stays strong even if some areas face challenges.
 Understanding which parts of the business are growing helps the company focus on what’s working and improve what’s not.

+# Apply ethics in the development, use and evaluation of data and predictive models (e.g., fairness, bias, transparency, privacy)

+In our Responsible AI class (IST 644), we worked with a dataset that focused on data science STEM salaries.
+We used two main methods, LIME and SHAP, to understand how the model makes predictions and to check if it treats everyone fairly.

+LIME (Local Interpretable Model Explanations) LIME helps us figure out what factors are most important in the model’s predictions.
+For this analysis, we looked at the 3rd row in the dataset, which showed information about salaries in data science STEM roles.
+The main factors that influenced the salary prediction were base salary and stock grant value.
+LIME uses colors to show how each factor impacts the result:

+Blue means it pushes the prediction toward a lower salary ("less than medium").
+Orange means it pushes the prediction toward a higher salary ("more than medium").
+In this case, the prediction for the 3rd row was "less than medium."
+SHAP (Shapley Additive Explanations) SHAP looks at how much each factor, like base salary, stock grant value, bonus, and years of experience, affects the salary prediction.
+The key factors SHAP found were similar to those identified in LIME, showing both methods agree on what matters most for salary predictions.

+Fairness and Bias Analysis We also looked at whether the model treated different groups fairly, especially focusing on race and gender.
+We found some differences:

+Race: Black individuals were less likely to have higher salary predictions compared to other racial groups.
+Gender: Female individuals were less likely to get higher salary predictions compared to male individuals.
+False Positive Rates by Group We also checked how often the model made incorrect predictions (false positives) for different racial groups:

+Hispanic: 0.07
+More than two races: 0.05
+White: 0.11
+Asian: 0.12
+Black: 0.17 (the highest)
+The higher false positive rate for Black individuals (0.17) shows that the model is less accurate for this group, which could indicate bias in the model’s predictions.

+Ethics in Model Development Our analysis raised some important ethical issues:

+Fairness: The model seems to treat Black individuals and females unfairly, as shown by the higher false positive rates and fewer predictions for higher salaries.
+Bias: There are clear racial and gender biases in the model, and it’s important to address these to make the model fairer.
+Transparency: Tools like LIME and SHAP help us understand how the model makes decisions, but more work is needed to ensure fairness in the salary predictions.
+Improvement: The model needs to be improved to avoid bias and make salary predictions fairer and more accurate for all racial and gender groups.

+This analysis highlights the need to include fairness, transparency, and bias reduction in building and assessing predictive models, so we can create systems that are both ethical and trustworthy.